BilqeesShahid/30_days_challenge/task1.md

 ---

-# <span style="color:blue;">Q2: How the October 2025 AI Turning Point Changed the Role of Software Developers Forever?</span>
+# 🔵 Q2: How the October 2025 AI Turning Point Changed the Role of Software Developers Forever?

 The **AI turning point in 2025** transformed software development forever by shifting developers from traditional coding to **AI-powered, strategic creation**.
 Key changes include: